MicrosoftDocs/edge-developer/microsoft-edge/webdriver-commands/navigation.md

 ---
-description: This article contains information about the commands used for navigation.
+description: Learn useful information about the commands used for navigation for the WebDriver API.
-title: Navigation
+title: Webdriver commands: Navigation - Microsoft Edge Development
 author: erikadoyle
 ---